michalkvasnicak/stylo/README.md

 Stylo works server and client side.
 You just need to render `StyleSheetRegistry` to string on server and `dehydrate/rehydrate` it see Usage.

 **This library is experimental and it not tested in production!!
-Use on your own risk!
+Use at your own risk!
 Pull requests are welcome**

 ## Features